 Visa fees are revised quarterly according to current exchange rates and can be subject to changes.

-Who can apply for a visa: This Consular Office is competent to accept visa applications from individuals residing in the consular district or studying (even if they are not a resident) in our consular district: Washington DC, Maryland, Virginia, West Virginia and North Carolina.
+Who can apply for a visa: This Consular Office is competent to accept visa applications from legal residents or students enrolled in in-person studies within our consular jurisdiction (Washington, D.C., Maryland, Virginia, West Virginia and North Carolina).

-Please note that if you are a minor (less than 18 years old) in the moment you apply for the visa, you must apply like a minor.
-If you are 18 years old (or more) in the moment when you apply for the visa, you must apply like an adult.
-Different required documents apply if you submit the application like a minor or an adult.
+Please note that if you are a minor (less than 18 years old) in the moment you are applying for the visa, you must apply as a minor.
+If you are 18 years old (or more) in the moment you are applying for the visa, you must apply as an adult.
+Different required documents apply if you submit the application as a minor or as an adult

 Visa application period: Visa applications must be submitted sufficiently in advance of the beginning of the study programs, as the procedure entails consultations with other authorities.

-The complete process can take up to 4-6 weeks since the application is received in the Consular Section.
-Please allow a minimum of 6 weeks between the day you submit the complete application with all the required documents to BLS and the day you expect to collect the visa from BLS.
+The complete process time can take 1 month since the application is received in the Consular Office.
+Please allow a minimum of 5 weeks between the day you submit the complete application with all the required documents to BLS and the day you expect to collect the visa in BLS.

 Place of submission: The student application must be submitted in person by appointment only to the BLS Spain Visa Application Center for Spain in Washington DC.

-To find more information and schedule an appointment for Student visas at BLS Spain Visa Application Center in Washington DC, please follow the link: BLS Spain Visa Application Center
+To find more information and schedule an appointment for Student visas in BLS Spain Visa Application Center in Washington DC, please follow the link: BLS Spain Visa Application Center

-Please note that there are different sections for Schengen visas and for Student visas appointments.
+Please note that there are different sections for Schengen visas and for National visas appointments.

-Fulbright grant: If you have a Fulbright grant and you are a resident in our jurisdiction or study in a center in our jurisdiction, you can submit your study visa application to BLS Visa Application Center or directly to the Visa Office of the Embassy of Spain.
-Find below “Specific procedure for students with a Fulbright grant”.
+Fulbright grant: If you have a Fulbright grant and you are a resident in our jurisdiction or study in a center in our jurisdiction, you can submit your study visa application to BLS Visa Application Center or directly to the Visa Office of the Consular Section of the Embassy.
+Find below “Specific procedure for students with a Fulbright grant”

-Decision period: BLS starts the visa process and delivers the application to the Consular Section of the Embassy.
-Once the application is accepted as complete in the Consular Section, the procedure involves consultations with other authorities that can take up to 1 month from the day the Consular Section forwards the documents through the visa system (not from the day the applicant submits the application at the BLS office).
+Decision period: BLS starts the visa process and delivers the application to the Consular Office in the Embassy.
+Once the application is accepted as complete in the Consular Office, the procedure involves consultations with other authorities that can take 1 month from the day after the Consular Office forwards the documents in the visa system (not 1 month after the day the applicant submits the application at the BLS office).
 The time frame to receive a resolution may be extended and is not possible to expedite.

 Rectifying the application: The Consular Office may ask the applicant to submit additional documents or data that are necessary for a decision regarding the application.
 The applicant may also be called in for a personal interview.

-Collecting the visa: The applicant must collect the visa and/or other documents in person at the BLS office once BLS notifies the applicant (via SMS text) that the visa or documents are ready to be picked up.
+Collecting the visa: The applicant must collect the visa and/or other documents in person in BLS after BLS notifies (by SMS text) the applicant that the visa or documents are ready to pick up.

 Refusal of the visa or study stay permit: Applying for a study visa also entails applying for a study stay permit.
 Refusals of the visa or study stay permit will always be notified in writing, setting forth the grounds on which the decision adopted was based.

-Appeals: If a study stay permit or visa is refused, the applicant may submit an appeal for reconsideration to this Consular Office within 1 month of the day following the date on which notification of the refusal is received.
-An application for judicial review may also be filed with the High Court of Justice in Madrid within the 2-month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.
+Appeals: If a visa or a study stay permit are refused, the applicant may submit an appeal for reconsideration in Spanish to this Consular Office or the Office that denied the request within 1 month of the day following the date on which notification of the refusal is received.
+An application for judicial review may also be filed with the High Court of Justice of Madrid within the 2-month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.

 Please find the required documents (except the visa fee) in accordance with your type of visa (general student visa or NALCAP student visa).
 Please include the certificate of your Fulbright grant in your application.